carpetdev/mathsnotes/Talks/Manar - Passport photograph magmas and congruences.md

-# Passport photograph magmas and congruences
-## Construction of passport photograph magmas
+# Construction of passport photograph magmas
 - Pictures represented by an element of $\mathcal{P}([0,1]\times[0,1])$ (black and white pictures)
 - A magma is a pair consisting of a set with closed binary operation
 - Here we use a stack-shrink operation: